leeor-langer/Tensorflow-Android-Cpp/README.md

 # TensorFlow Inference (cross platform \ shared library)

 ## Description
-A C++ library for running a Tensorflow compute graph, both on desktop machines and on Android.
+A C++ library for running a Tensorflow compute graph (run directly, no need for JNI as in libtensorflow_inference.so), both on desktop machines and on Android.
 Compilation works for Ubuntu 18.04.1 with Tensorflow release 1.9, Bazel 0.16.1.

 ## Instructions